mmubayi/307-spyro-graphics/README.md

 - Phong materials/lighting.
 ---

-This project was created using the THREE.js 3D library for JavaScript.
+This project was created using the THREE.js 3D library for JavaScript for my introduction to computer graphics class.

 Currently, only Wellesley students can view the project demo [here](http://cs.wellesley.edu/~mmubayi/cs307-graphics-project-final/project.html).
 Working on this!
 For now, please see demo images.